 Of all the prophets he was the frailest and most human.
-His call came in his youth.
-He was about 20 years old.
+His call came in his youth when he was about twenty years old.
 This was one of the main reasons why he thought himself insufficient for the task.
-His ministry lasted about 40 years.
-And we know how successful he was.
+His ministry lasted about forty years and we know how successful he was.

-We cannot date the book accurately.
-It covers far too much ground in terms of years.
+We cannot date the book accurately because it covers far too much ground in terms of years.
 And there is also some question as to authorship.
 Jeremiah had a scribe called Baruch and some credit the authorship to him, Jeremiah 36:32.
-Jewish tradition, however, has it that the author was Jeremiah himself.
-They also credit him as being responsible for writing 1 and 2 Kings.
+Jewish tradition, however, has it that the author was Jeremiah himself and they also credit him as being responsible for writing 1 Kings, and 2 Kings.

 1. A message of doom and destruction.